Disodium pamidronate is a type of bisphosphonate. You might have it as part of your treatment for a number of different types of cancer.

 - pain or weakness in your hip, thigh or groin

 Coping with side effects

 We have more information about side effects and tips on how to cope with them.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+It is unknown whether treatment may or may not harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 More information about this treatment

 For further information about this treatment go to the electronic Medicines Compendium (eMC) website.